TheOpenSpaceProgram/osp-magnum/README.md

 ### Machine classes

-Derived SysMachines use CRTP for inheritance with SysMachine.
+Derived SysMachines use CRTP for inheritance.
 SysMachine uses another template parameter to declare the Machine.

 ```cpp